 Executive Vice President of Aeronautics

-Gregory (Greg) M. Ulmer is the executive vice president (EVP) of the Aeronautics business area for Lockheed Martin Corporation.
+Greg M. Ulmer is the executive vice president of the Aeronautics business area in Lockheed Martin Corporation.
 In this capacity, he is responsible for leading the Aeronautics business, which is a more than $25 billion enterprise employing approximately 30,000 people.
-The Aeronautics portfolio features fifth-generation tactical aircraft, air mobility, unmanned and intelligence/surveillance/reconnaissance platforms, including the F-35, F-22, F-16, C-130; as well as Advanced Development Programs at Lockheed Martin’s Skunk Works®.
+The Aeronautics portfolio features 5th Generation tactical aircraft; air mobility; uncrewed and intelligence, surveillance and reconnaissance platforms, including the F-35, F-22, F-16 and C-130; and the Advanced Development Programs (ADP) organization, informally known as the Skunk Works®.

-Previously, Mr. Ulmer was Vice President and General Manager for the F-35 Lightning II Program.
-In this capacity, he was responsible for leading all areas of the F-35 Lightning II fighter aircraft program, to include development, production, sustainment and modernization.
+Previously, Ulmer was the vice president and general manager of the F-35 Lightning II program.
+In this capacity, he was responsible for leading all areas of the F-35 Lightning II fighter aircraft program, including development, production, sustainment and modernization.

-He previously served as Lockheed Martin Aeronautics’ Vice President, F-35 Aircraft Production Business Unit.
-In that role, he was responsible for all aspects of global F-35 production and delivery to include program management, production operations, supply chain management, quality, affordability, tooling and manufacturing rate readiness and customer engagement.
+He previously served as Lockheed Martin Aeronautics’ vice president of the F-35 Aircraft Production business unit.
+In that role, he was responsible for all aspects of global F-35 production and delivery, including program management, production operations, supply chain management, quality, affordability, tooling and manufacturing rate readiness, and customer engagement.

-He also previously served as Vice President of Operations for Lockheed Martin Aeronautics Advanced Development Programs (ADP), also known as the Skunk Works®.
-In this role, he was responsible for the ADP operations comprised of more than 3,000 employees across multiple Aeronautics sites overseeing the F-22 Raptor Modification Line, U-2 Dragon Lady Periodic Depot Maintenance, F-35 Lightning II sub-assembly work and ADP Special Programs.
+He also previously served as the vice president of operations for the Skunk Works.
+In this role, he was responsible for ADP operations undertaken by more than 3,000 employees across multiple Aeronautics sites, overseeing the F-22 Raptor Modification Line, U-2 Dragon Lady Periodic Depot Maintenance, F-35 Lightning II subassembly work and ADP Special Programs.

-Throughout his career, Mr. Ulmer has led several critical initiatives for Lockheed Martin, including efforts as the C-5 Vice President and Program Manager responsible for the overall operations and leadership of the C-5 Reliability Enhancement and Re-Engining Program and the Avionics Modernization Program; the C-130 Deputy Program Manager for Operations; C-130 Air Vehicle Director; Deputy Chief Engineer and Flight Test Integrated Product Team (IPT) Senior Manager and more.
-Mr. Ulmer began his career as a flight test engineer supporting the MD-11, C-17 and C-130J programs from first flight through certification for all three aircraft.
+Throughout his career, Ulmer has led several critical initiatives for Lockheed Martin as the C-5 vice president and program manager responsible for the overall operations and leadership of the C-5 Reliability Enhancement and Re-Engining Program and the Avionics Modernization Program; C-130 deputy program manager for operations; C-130 air vehicle director; deputy chief engineer and Flight Test integrated product team senior manager; and other roles.
+Ulmer began his career as a flight test engineer supporting the MD-11, C-17 and C-130J programs from first flight through certification for all three aircraft.

-Mr. Ulmer is a fellow for the Royal Aeronautical Society and a graduate from California Polytechnic State University in San Luis Obispo, California, with a bachelor’s degree in Aeronautical Engineering.
-He also holds an executive master’s degree in Business Management with an emphasis on aerospace from the University of Tennessee.
+Ulmer is a fellow in the Royal Aeronautical Society and a graduate of California Polytechnic State University in San Luis Obispo, California, where he received a bachelor’s degree in aeronautical engineering.
+He also holds an executive master’s degree in business management with an emphasis on aerospace from the University of Tennessee.